 The Police Show Up

-The night came to a close when the North Bay Police showed up with Nerf Guns of their own in hand.
-They swept each floor taking down any Council member that didn’t willingly surrender.
+The night came to a close when the North Bay Police showed up with Nerf Guns of their own.
+They swept each floor, taking down any Council member that didn’t willingly surrender.

-“All North Bay City Council members were apprehended and all Nerf Guns were taken away,” says North Bay Police Sergeant Jeanette Lawrence.
+“All Council members were apprehended and all Nerf Guns were taken away,” says North Bay Police Sergeant Jeanette Lawrence.
 “Except ‘Madman’ Marcus Tignanelli, who we believe is still roaming around the City Hall venting system, waiting for the perfect time to strike.”

 “No charges will be laid, except against Councillor Mendicino, who was found on the 4th floor strangling Councillor Terrence.
 He will be arrested and tried with attempted murder.”

-Some say if you are in City Hall, and you are very quiet, you can hear ‘Madman’ Marcus Tignanelli scurrying in the venting system and plotting his revenge.
+To this day, some say if you are in City Hall and you are very quiet, you can still hear ‘Madman’ Marcus Tignanelli scurrying in the venting system and plotting his revenge.